hiep4hiep/MS-Compliance-Powershell-BasicAuth/README.md

 - Add the account to Microsoft Purview https://compliance.microsoft.com, role Data Investigator
 - Request access to the common Application by Microsoft for this flow (the Application ID is a0c73c16-a7e3-4564-9a95-2bdf47383716).
 This application is Microsoft owned.
 We make the request with Device authentication method, where the user account needs to log in (using MFA) to grant access.
 - Get access-token and use the token to connect to Powershell session.
 - Instead of using Connect-IPPSSession, we connect and authenticate a PSSession to https://ps.compliance.protection.outlook.com/powershell-liveid using Oauth.
-It then redirect and create a session for Security & Compliance Powershell.
+It then redirects and creates a PS session for Security & Compliance Powershell.

 Ref resource: